National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 DSCR Loans for LLCs

 Some DSCR programs may allow closing in an LLC or other entity, depending on lender guidelines.
 Investors should discuss title, liability, tax, and legal structure with attorneys and tax professionals.
-Lender guidelines, entity documents, personal guarantees, and ownership structure can all matter.
 This is general information, not legal advice.

 Common DSCR Loan Mistakes